 Dynamics allows the driver trainer to create a program that withstands the burden of proof; A knowledge of Vehicle Dynamics allows the professional driving instructor to train to a standard – design scenario-based driving exercises and objectively measure vehicle/student performance.
-When considering the life-saving skills that driver training supplies, applying science to the driver training process creates a researched-driven program.
-In reality, Vehicle Dynamics is the foundation of all driver training programs; an individual or organization cannot alter physics laws that vehicle dynamics is based upon.
+When considering the life-saving skills that driver training supplies, applying science to the driver training process create a researched-driven program.
+In reality, Vehicle Dynamics is the foundation of all driver training programs; an individual or organization cannot alter the physics laws on which vehicle dynamics is based.

 Also, in-depth knowledge of vehicle dynamics creates a disciplined approach to driver training – ensuring that instructors can supply training based on engineering and forensic data principles – not on guesswork.
 They will have the knowledge and skill to test all driving scenarios for accuracy – measure max speed – the path the vehicle takes – vehicle performance – desired output from the scenario – and determine the cause of an event followed by the solution.

-For ANY given scenario, an instructor can determine what combination of speed and steering and/or braking creates problems.
-From that Knowledge, they can drive the student past their comfort zone and coach them through this hazardous scenario.
+For ANY given scenario, an instructor can determine what combination of speed and steering or braking creates problems.
+From that knowledge, they can drive the student past their comfort zone and coach them through this hazardous scenario.

 The skills needed to avoid accident or ambush scenarios are not measurable with the naked eye.
 With the knowledge of vehicle dynamics and the science of driving, an instructor can interpret data produced from onboard computers.
 Apply the numbers to an equation that defines the Science of Driving.

 If vehicle dynamics are not applied to driver training, it creates ill-informed opinions; driver training must be research-driven.
-When it is based on personal opinion, dozens if not hundreds of things can and do go badly wrong.
+When it is based on unique ideas, dozens, if not hundreds, of things can and do go badly wrong.

-Measuring Skill: The importance of measuring skill cannot be ignored.
-All data indicates that in an accident or ambush, the difference between success and failure is measured in tenths of a second and an increase of 2 MPH.
+Measuring Skill: The importance of measuring skills cannot be ignored.
+All data indicates that the difference between success and failure is measured in tenths of a second and an increase of 2 MPH in an accident or ambush.
 You cannot measure that sitting in the passenger seat.
-Your performance needs to be monitored at all times, and corrections need to be made based on objective data.
+Your performance must be monitored at all times, and corrections must be made based on objective data.

-What separates the average instructor from a good instructor is the ability to design driving exercises that meet the program’s goals and objectives.
+The ability to design driving exercises that meet the program’s goals and objectives is what separates the average instructor from a good instructor.
 An average instructor puts the cones on the orange dots.
 The good instructor knows why the orange dots are separated by X distance and what will happen if you change them.

 Vehicle Dynamics and Standards

-An understanding of vehicle dynamics develops a platform to create a standard for one of the most important, if not the most important, aspects of executive protection secure transportation.
+An understanding of vehicle dynamics develop a platform to create a standard for one of the most important, if not the most important, aspects of executive protection secure transportation.

-A great deal of research has been done and data collected on the minimum standards that define a driver’s capability and skill.
+Much research has been done and data collected on the minimum standards defining a driver’s capability and skill.
 These studies are conducted by the Society of Automotive Engineers (SAE) and prestigious universities.
-The research results and the advancements made in measuring driving skills have made survivability in an emergency more possible.
+The research results and the advancements in measuring driving skills have made survival in an emergency more possible.

 The research defines driving skills as the driver’s “ability” to use the vehicle’s “capability.”
 In-depth knowledge of vehicle dynamics allows the instructor to use this research to define driver ability in vehicle capability.
 Vehicle dynamics is not nice to know; if conducting a high-end protective driving program, it is something the instructor must know.

-Most information about vehicle dynamics is produced by engineers, written in a language not intended for public consumption.
-The data they produce is written so other engineers can understand their research.
+Most information about vehicle dynamics is produced by engineers and written in a language not intended for public consumption.
+The data they have is written so other engineers can understand their research.